 When Jakes’ debuted his eclectic mix of alternative garage-rock, Pulse of the Twin Cities drew comparisons as broad as Bob Dylan and Black Rebel Motorcycle Club saying that, "Jakes is intent on laying down some truly dirty rock and roll here ".
 Rift Magazine added, "Jakes displays great range and talent as a songwriter".

 The vinyl release of Jakes’ album, Evil, was named as one of the Top 25 records of the year by Sonic Abuse, calling it "...a brilliantly conceived, beautifully played record."
 It's Psychedelic Baby Magazine went on to say, "His music instills a hunger for experience, knowledge, and appreciation."
-Jakes has toured the U.S. extensively and his songs have been placed in numerous TV shows and commercials.
-He has picked up airplay on over 150 terrestrial radio stations across the U.S. and Canada, charting multiple times in the Top 20.
+Jakes has toured the U.S. extensively, both solo and with his band, Tyler Jakes & The Bootleggers, sharing the stage with national touring acts such as Lincoln Durham, Native Howl, The Legendary Shack Shakers, The Yawpers, and Blackfoot Gypsies.
+His songs have been placed in numerous TV shows and commercials and he has picked up airplay on over 150 terrestrial radio stations across the U.S. and Canada, charting multiple times in the Top 20.

 Sign up to the mailing list at TylerJakes.com to get free downloads and updates.